 Students representing Immaculate Heart Academy’s team were Kaitlyn Brown’19, Rebecca Nadler’19, Josephine Oshodi’19, Emily Pecoraro’19, and Charlotte Stanton’19.
 Alternates were Katrina Fett’19, Myra Chaudhry’19, and Ella Parker’20.
 All participants are students in IHA’s STEM@theheart program, as well as members of the Mu Alpha Theta Honor Society.
-Each member of the team brings a unique strength—as a mathematician, researcher, writer, critical thinker, and problem solver, all under the pressure of a strict time constraint.
+Each member of the team brings a unique strength—as a mathematician, researcher, writer, critical thinker, and problem solver.

 Click here to see a video the team submitted for the post-contest Video Challenge, documenting their day in under two minutes.